lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/ReactCoursePro.md

 ---

 **Course content**: 📗

-Cour of **27 HOURS and 233 LECTURES** A course to improve your current skills in React, where you can learn about Formik, Lazyload, Storybook, PWA, and More.
-It is the precfect course to continue improving our skills using React.js and learn another new ones.
+A course of **27 HOURS and 233 LECTURES** A course to improve your current skills in React, where you can learn about Formik, Lazyload, Storybook, PWA, and More.
+It is a perfect course to continue improving our skills using React.js and learn new ones.

 _Key topics_: